Fibr AI- Personalize your Landing Page for Every Ad

 1. Responsible Design

 Ensure seamless user experience through sleek designs and layouts.
 Begin with responsive web design principles.
 Mobile screens have limited space so prioritize concise content.
 Prioritize key information and calls-to-action (CTAs), make them accessible without excessive scrolling.
-Implement large, easy-to-tap buttons and themes.
+Implement large, easy-to-tap buttons and free landing page WordPress themes.

 2. Optimize Images and Media